 Most Common Issues

-Accumulations of Solid Waste/Litter (Junk, trash, debris)
+Accumulation of Solid Waste/Litter (Junk, Trash, Debris)

 It is a public nuisance and a violation for any owner or occupant to allow the accumulation, abandonment or storage of trash, junk and debris on private or public property.
 This includes areas at fences, wall bases, grassy and planted areas, borders, embankments, sidewalks, strips, gutters, street and alleys.

-Unused, inoperable and unregistered vehicles must be stored in an enclosed structure such as a garage or shed.
-Any scrap metal, junk or wrecked vehicle and vehicle parts is considered to be outdoor storage/accumulation of solid waste and must removed.
+Inoperable and unregistered vehicles must be stored in an enclosed structure such as a garage or shed.
+Any scrap metal, junk or wrecked vehicle and vehicle parts is considered to be outdoor storage/accumulation of solid waste and must be removed.
 Any abandoned/junk vehicle or a vehicle being repaired or restored is required to be stored in a fully enclosed and non-visible location at all times.
 Car covers and tarps are not acceptable.
 An abandoned/junk vehicle is any vehicle which:

 - Is inoperable, dismantled, wrecked, or on blocks or similar device; or